• Skip to primary navigation

 • Honey - can be switched for maple syrup

-• Red wine vinegar - red wine vinegar has a richer and deeper flavour than white wine and cider vinegar and pairs nicely with the earthy taste of the beluga lentils.
+• Red wine vinegar - red wine vinegar has a richer and deeper flavor than white wine and cider vinegar and pairs nicely with the earthy taste of the beluga lentils.
 You can use white wine vinegar or cider vinegar if you don't have red wine vinegar in stock.
 Swapping vinegar for the same volume of lemon juice will also add much needed acidity to the dressing.

 • Feta - I personally think it's difficult to beat feta.
-It's hard to match its cool creaminess and mildly tangy and slightly salty flavour.
+It's hard to match its cool creaminess and mildly tangy and slightly salty flavor.
 However, goat cheese and ricotta are good options if you need a substitute.

 carrots in roasting dish